ChillarAnand/avilpage.com/posts/2019/05/web-development-tips.md

 .. type: text
 -->

-When debugging an issue related to web development projects, we have to switch between environments (local, development, QA, staging and production) when the issue is inconsistent between them.
+When debugging an issue related to web development projects, which is inconsistent between environments (local, development, QA, staging and production), we have to frequently switch between them.

 If we are debugging something on the home page, then we can just bookmark the host URLs.
 We can switch between them by clicking on the relevant bookmark.
 Some browsers provide autocompletion for bookmarks.
 So we can type a few characters and then select the relevant URL from suggestions.